What DOES a “Construction Craft Laborer” do?

 Where are we Located?

 - There are four state-of-the-art MLTAI locations to serve the training needs of Michigan Laborers.
-For addresses and other site information, please scroll to the bottom of the page.
+For addresses and other site information click here.

 What Do we Do?

 - We provide training so that laborers who are new to the trade can acquire the necessary skills to enter the construction industry with a degree of confidence, and experienced laborers can update their knowledge as technology and work practices evolve.